emqx/emqx-docs/en_US/security/authz/file.md

 This authorizer implements ACL checks through matching pub/sub requests against a predefined list of rules configured in a file.

-This is a simple and lightweight mechanism.
-It is suitable for projects with a limited number of rules that do not change frequently.
+File-based ACL is simple and lightweight.
+It is suitable to configure generic rules.
+For hundreds or more per-client rules, it is recommended to use other authorization sources, and file-based ACL can be the safety guard put at the end of the authorization chain.

 ## Configuration